 Certain consultancies inside the market take it even one step further by integrating e-commerce sales and warehousing capabilities.
 This allows brands to avoid having to establish their own warehouses inside the market.
 Organizations who offer warehousing capabilities should help facilitate all relevant elements in the transaction, including:

 - Registry at the border

 - Duties and payment of taxes

 - The storage, security and unpacking of goods at the warehouse

 - Shipment to customers across China.

-Thanks to this element of warehousing and logistics services offered, small, medium and enterprise companies can be one step closer to solidifying the presence they need to do business on Tmall Local, which, in the long run, means the most profit for their brands.
+Thanks to this element of warehousing and logistics services offered, small, medium and enterprise companies can be one step closer to solidifying the presence they need to do business on Tmall, by far, the most popular marketplace in the world’s biggest e-commerce market.